Barsha2509/Case-Study-2---Pizza-Runner/README.md

 Bonus DML Challenges (DML = Data Manipulation Language)

 A. Pizza Metrics

-How many pizzas were ordered?
+1) How many pizzas were ordered?

-How many unique customer orders were made?
+2) How many unique customer orders were made?

-How many successful orders were delivered by each runner?
+3) How many successful orders were delivered by each runner?

-How many of each type of pizza was delivered?
+4) How many of each type of pizza was delivered?

-How many Vegetarian and Meatlovers were ordered by each customer?
+5) How many Vegetarian and Meatlovers were ordered by each customer?

-What was the maximum number of pizzas delivered in a single order?
+6) What was the maximum number of pizzas delivered in a single order?

-For each customer, how many delivered pizzas had at least 1 change and how many had no changes?
+7) For each customer, how many delivered pizzas had at least 1 change and how many had no changes?

-How many pizzas were delivered that had both exclusions and extras?
+8) How many pizzas were delivered that had both exclusions and extras?

-What was the total volume of pizzas ordered for each hour of the day?
+9) What was the total volume of pizzas ordered for each hour of the day?

-What was the volume of orders for each day of the week?
+10) What was the volume of orders for each day of the week?

 B. Runner and Customer Experience

-How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01) What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?
+1) How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01)

+2) What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?

-Is there any relationship between the number of pizzas and how long the order takes to prepare?
+3) Is there any relationship between the number of pizzas and how long the order takes to prepare?

-What was the average distance travelled for each customer?
+4) What was the average distance travelled for each customer?

-What was the difference between the longest and shortest delivery times for all orders?
+5) What was the difference between the longest and shortest delivery times for all orders?

-What was the average speed for each runner for each delivery and do you notice any trend for these values?
+6) What was the average speed for each runner for each delivery and do you notice any trend for these values?

-What is the successful delivery percentage for each runner?
+7) What is the successful delivery percentage for each runner?

 C. Ingredient Optimisation

-What are the standard ingredients for each pizza?
+1) What are the standard ingredients for each pizza?

-What was the most commonly added extra?
+2) What was the most commonly added extra?

-What was the most common exclusion?
+3)What was the most common exclusion?

-Generate an order item for each record in the customers_orders table in the format of one of the following:
+4) Generate an order item for each record in the customers_orders table in the format of one of the following:
   Meat Lovers
   Meat Lovers - Exclude Beef
   Meat Lovers - Extra Bacon
-Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients
+  Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers

+5) Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any   relevant ingredients
   For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"

-What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?
+6) What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?

 D. Pricing and Ratings

-If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?
+1) If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?

-What if there was an additional $1 charge for any pizza extras?
+2) What if there was an additional $1 charge for any pizza extras?

-Add cheese is $1 extra
-The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner, how would you design an additional table for this new dataset - generate a schema for this new table and insert your own data for ratings for each successful customer order between 1 to 5.
+3) The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner, how would you design an additional table for this new dataset - generate a schema for this new table and insert your own data for ratings for each successful customer order between 1 to 5.

-Using your newly generated table - can you join all of the information together to form a table which has the following information for successful deliveries? customer_id order_id runner_id rating order_time pickup_time
+4) Using your newly generated table - can you join all of the information together to form a table which has the following information for successful deliveries? customer_id order_id runner_id rating order_time pickup_time
   Time between order and pickup
   Delivery duration
   Average speed
   Total number of pizzas

-If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre traveled - how much money does Pizza Runner have left over after these deliveries?
+5) If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre traveled - how much money does Pizza Runner have left over after these deliveries?

 E. Bonus Questions

 If Danny wants to expand his range of pizzas - how would this impact the existing data design?
 Write an INSERT statement to demonstrate what would happen if a new Supreme pizza with all the toppings was added to the Pizza Runner menu?